Our First Home Exchange

 A brief glance at what a comparable stay would cost (2 weeks in that house in that location in peak season), I’d conservatively put our lodging savings in the $6000-8000 range (did I mention it was a nice house?).

 More surprising than us having a great time was the fact that they loved our home too.
-While I was very “house-conscious” once we stepped in to their modern mansion, I was relieved that the Seattle family appreciated the old charm of our still-in-process 1920s craftsman.
+While their modern mansion was worth multiple times what our house was worth, I was relieved that the Seattle family appreciated the old charm of our still-in-process 1920s craftsman.

 Final Thoughts